4dn-dcic/fish_omics_format/docs/source/intro.rst

 Summary: FISH Omics Format for volumetric Chromatin Tracing
 -------------------------

-For FOF-vol-CT the root of the format consists of the **mandatory** :ref:`vol_core` that reports the location of individual SM Localization events, the localization of their target chromosome segments, as well as their associated DNA-FISH bright Spots and chromatin Traces. `Additional Tables <#Tables>`_ support the integration of this :ref:`vol_core` with:
+For FOF-vol-CT the root of the format consists of the **mandatory** :ref:`vol_core` that reports the location of individual SM Localization events, the localization of their target chromosome segments, as well as their associated DNA-FISH bright Spots and chromatin Traces.
+Additional :ref:`VOL-table-reference-label` support the integration of this :ref:`vol_core` with:

 #. **Supplementary SM Localization properties** such as:

 	* Quality metrics.
 	* The underlying un-decoded raw localization data

 ..
-Tip:: In addition to the FOF-vol-CT specific table, all FOF-bas-CT tables are also available for use to report the results of **volumetric* Chromatin Tracing experiments.
+Tip:: In addition to the :ref:`VOL-table-reference-label`, all :ref:`BAS-table-reference-label` are also available for use to report the results of **volumetric* Chromatin Tracing experiments.